siluam/bakery/README.md

     )
     ```

-* While I'm not sure how different the following behavious is, you can iterate over the `bakeriy` object itself to get its output:
+* While I'm not sure how different the following behavious is, you can iterate over the `bakery` object itself to get its output:
     ```python
     from baker.y import ls